ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

 ```

 Our `Graph` struct contains a single field `edges` of type `BTreeSet<(i32, i32)>` and nothing more.
-What is noticeable is that structs in Rust, unlike classes in other languages, strictly separate attributes and functions.
+What is noticeable is that structs in Rust, unlike classes in other languages, strictly separate fields and functions.
 Using _implementation_ blocks starting with `impl` we can define functions and methods for our struct.
 We can even freely group multiple functions within separate `impl` block and even have them in separate files.
 This is common within the Rust ecosystem which uses feature flags to conditionally enable code blocks.